Damally/RedshiftWorkshop/Lab4/README.md

 limit 10;
 ```

 Lastly, you will execute a query againt table `lineitem` using a parameter field that has the data paritioned on S3.
-Redshift Spectrum will make the use of parittioning on S3 to limit the number of files the query has to scan.
+Redshift Spectrum will make the use of partitioning on S3 to limit the number of scanned files on S3

 ```SQL
 select